dsccommunity/ComputerManagementDsc/README.md

 ### PSResourceRepository

-The resource`PSResourceRepository` requires that the PowerShell modules`PowerShellGet` and `PackageManagement` is already present on the target computer.
+The resource `PSResourceRepository` requires that the PowerShell modules `PowerShellGet` and `PackageManagement` are already present on the target computer.